a-bangk/image-sorter/README.md

 ## Writing an image sorter with ChatGPT.

 I used the free version of ChatGPT to write an image-sorter in Python.
 The prompts I used are in the codeblocks.
 The final script is called main.py.
+Remember to use a virtual environment and install the libraries in requirements.

 I have a Camera Roll folder that’s 125 GB.
 Many of the images are duplicates spread across different subfolders.
 I want a script that lists all the duplicate images in a CSV file.
 The start point was the following prompt to chatGPT.